balaji-embedcentrum/sylang/README.md

 🔄 **Variants Made Simple**
 Feature models automatically generate product variants.
 One architecture, multiple configurations.
 From basic to premium, from regional variants to customer-specific builds—all managed declaratively.

+📐 **What About Diagrams?**
+Don't struggle drawing diagrams by hand.
+Write what you want to see in Sylang, and let the VSCode extension render it for you.
+Use case diagrams, sequence diagrams, state machines—all generated from your text definitions.
+Plus: coverage analysis, FMEA reports, traceability matrices, and safety documentation—automatically visualized from your Sylang files.

 ### The Problem We're Solving